jeffreysbrother/tcg-prep/README.md

 ### Using the tool

-Running `python tcg-prep.py` will reload Vagrant and ensure that no repo is in a detached head state.
+Running `tcg-prep` will reload Vagrant and ensure that no repo is in a detached head state.

 Add the `--copy-configs` argument to ensure that your local site configs match the production ones.

 Add the `--skip-vagrant` argument if you do not wish to restart Vagrant.

+### Issues

+If the program will not run, you might need to modify the first line of `tcg-prep` to reflect the proper location and version of the Python interpreter.